-Redlog is an integral part of the interactive computer algebra system Reduce.
-It supplements Reduce's comprehensive collection of powerful methods from symbolic computation by supplying more than 100 functions on first-order formulas.
-Redlog has been publicly available since 1995 and is constantly being improved.
-The name Redlog stands for Reduce Logic System.
+Redlog is integrated with the interactive computer algebra system REDUCE.
+It supplements the open-source computer algebra system REDUCE with more than 100 functions on first-order formulas.
+Redlog has been publicly available since 1995 and is systematically being improved and developed further.
+The name Redlog stands for REDUCE Logic System.

 Redlog generally works with interpreted first-order logic in contrast to free first-order logic.
 Each first-order formula in Redlog must exclusively contain atoms from one particular Redlog-supported domain, which corresponds to a choice of admissible functions and relations with fixed semantics.
 Redlog-supported domains include nonlinear real arithmetic (Tarski Algebra), Presburger arithmetic, parametric quantified Boolean formulas, and many more.

 Redlog provides a productive interactive environment for constructing, analyzing, and manipulating formulas.
 This includes various normal form computations, advanced logical and algebraic simplification techniques, and quantifier elimination and decision procedures.
 All this can be combined with the symbolic computation power of the host computer algebra system REDUCE.